kilpkonn/msc-thesis/main.typ

 When investigating common usage patterns among programmers using large language models for code generation, @how-programmers-interact-with-code-generation-models[p.
 19] found two patterns:
 1. Language models are used to reduce the amount of code the programmer has to write therefore making them faster.
   They call it the _acceleration mode_.
-2. Language models are used to exploring possible ways to complete incomplete programs.
+2. Language models are used to explore possible ways to complete incomplete programs.
   This is commonly used when a programmer is using new libraries and is unsure how to continue.
   They call this usage pattern _exploration mode_.